scc-digitalhub/docs/user/docs/tasks/functions.md

 - **`delete_function`**: delete a function
 - **`list_functions`**: list all functions

-The can be done through the SDK, or through the `Project` object.
+This can be done through the SDK, or through the `Project` object.

 Example: